Lahore Junction railway station: History

 The station was built during the colonial era, and was built just outside the Walled City at the intersection of Empress Road, Allama Iqbal Road and Circular Road.
 Lahore Junction station was constructed by Mian Mohammad Sultan Chughtai, a former official of the Mughal Empire, between 1859 and 1860.

 The station was also a witness to a brutal lathi charge in British era that took place on 30 October 1928 near the premises of the junction when Indian leader Lala Lajpat Rai had led a protest march against the Simon Commission that had come to Lahore to discuss political reforms in the town.
 Rai was beaten by a wooden baton by the then Police Superintendent of Lahore and was badly wounded.
 Rai later died of his injuries on 17 November.

 The station served as the headquarters for the Punjab Railway and later would serve as the northern terminus of the Scinde, Punjab & Delhi Railway, which connected the port city of Karachi to Lahore.
 The nearby Dai Anga Mosque was also converted into offices for the railways at this time.
-The station was built in the style of a medieval castle to ward off any potential future uprisings, as seen in the Sepoy Mutiny of 1857, with thick walls, turrets, and holes to direct gun and cannon fire for defense of the structure.
+The station was built in the style of a medieval castle to ward off any potential future uprisings, as seen in the Sepoy Mutiny of 1857, with thick walls, turrets, and holes to direct gun and cannon fire for the defence of the structure.

 The station is a legacy of the extensive railway network established during the British Raj, and reflects the British contribution to the region's infrastructure.
 The station was severely affected during the riots which followed the Partition of the British Indian Empire and the independence of Pakistan in 1947.
 Similar to the contemporaneous situation of Muslims fleeing Delhi and Amritsar, Lahore's Hindus and Sikhs were sometimes attacked at Lahore's train station.

 Facilities

-Lahore Junction Station is equipped with all basic facilities such as ticketing services, restrooms, waiting areas, and international fast food chains.
+Lahore Junction Station is equipped with all basic facilities such as ticketing services, washrooms and waiting areas.
 The station has current and advance reservation offices for Pakistan Railways, as well as freight and parcel facilities.
-Retail shops are found mainly on platforms 1 and 2, including restaurants such as Pizza Hut and McDonald's, in addition to restaurants offering Pakistani cuisine.
+Retail shops are found mainly on platforms 2, 4 and 5.

+Overview

+The Lahore railway station is located at an elevation of 213 metres (764 ft) and was assigned the code "LHR".
+With this, it has become the busiest railway station of Pakistan in terms of passenger movement and train traffic.
+Lahore railway station has free WiFi and CCTV cameras.